Now unveiling “Planetary Convolution” – a pack of Reverb Impulse Responses, each based on a planet (including dwarf planets!) in our Solar System.

 Chorus: Adds a subtle creamy stereo movement.
 The planet Venus has a more extreme “Thick Chorus”.

-You Can Also: Using controls on the Convolution Pro device (which aren’t mappable to the audio effect rack), one is able to lengthen or shorten the decay, shorten or lengthen the size, combine 2 different planet IRs attack and decay sections, alter the shape of the early reflections and length, cause “cascade” overlapping of decay curve, implement reverb fade-in or fade-out, adjust the Damping Curve (basically the EQ for the decay), or even flip the reverb into a reverse reverb.
+Also: Using controls on the Convolution Pro device (which aren’t mappable to the audio effect rack), one is able to lengthen or shorten the decay, shorten or lengthen the size, combine 2 different planet IRs attack and decay sections, alter the shape of the early reflections and length, cause “cascade” overlapping of decay curve, implement reverb fade-in or fade-out, adjust the Damping Curve (basically the EQ for the decay), or even flip into a reverse reverb.

 -“Planetary Convolution” self-installing Ableton Live Pack.
 Simply drag the .alp file into Live to install it, and the presets will show up in the “Room” and “Hall” folders under “Places”.
 BAM.
 That easy.